ad4mh07/heat_transfer_project/README.md

   figures- saved figures of the example

-  models- a rough python script containing all major iterations of the project.
-The final iteration, 4, is nearly identical to the script in 'simulation.py', just a bit less polished
+  models- a rough python script containing all major iterations of the project, excluding the final one, which is self-contained in simulation.py

   timing- a script containing a modified version of the simulation that measures the computational performance (speed) at different resolutions